-NetWitness Investigate provides the data analysis capabilities in RSA NetWitness Platform.
-Using Investigate, analysts can examine packet, log, and endpoint data, and identify possible internal or external threats to security and the IP infrastructure.
+NetWitness Investigate provides analysts the means to analyze events that have been captured by RSA NetWitness Platform.
+Using Investigate, analysts can examine packet, log, and endpoint data, and identify possible internal or external threats in their environment.
+There are several different views available to analysts to gain different perspectives into the data in their environment.
+A key element that all the views have in common is metadata.

 Metadata, Meta Keys, Meta Values, and Meta Entities

+The metadata is created to give analysts valuable points of reference associated with the original data.
+This allows analysts to quickly get a sense of what has transpired without being required to examine every detail of an event.
 The metadata is in the form of a meta key and meta values for the key.
-For example, ip.src is a meta key, and an IP address that is the source of the traffic is tagged as ip.src.
-When you view data in Investigate, you see the meta key ip.src and all of the IP addresses (values) that are tagged with that key.
-Some meta keys are built-in and others may be custom keys defined by the administrator.
+For example, ip.src is a meta key, and an IP address (192.168.1.1) that is the source of the traffic is a meta value tagged as ip.src.
+When you view data in Investigate, you see the meta key ip.src and all of the IP addresses (meta values) that are tagged with that key.
+Some meta keys are built-in and others may be custom keys specific to your environment and defined by the administrator.
+All metadata, no matter the source of the data, is normalized into the Unified Data Model for RSA NetWitness Platform to keep similar metadata concepts grouped together into like meta keys (see https://community.rsa.com/community/products/netwitness/rsa-content/udm).

 Analysts usually query the Broker or Concentrator to discover threats.
-The Concentrator handles queries, only going to the Decoder when a full reconstruction of sessions or raw logs is required.
+The Concentrator handles queries, only going to the Decoder for raw logs or endpoint events or a full reconstruction of network events.
 ESA, Malware Analysis, and Reporting Engine also query the Concentrator, where they can quickly get all the pertinent metadata associated with an event and generate information about the event without having to query each Decoder.
 In some special cases, analysts may query a Decoder.

 Triggers for an Investigation